lextm/jekyll-theme-chirpy/_posts/2007-12-19-product-review-installaware-advantages-over-inno-setup.md

 * MSI based installation is slow.
 Even though Microsoft holds the key, its Visual Studio and Vista SP1 installation is rather slow too.
 * Downloading such a large project from Internet kills people who used to fast pace.
 For me, it is still tolerable.
 * MSI installer can kill the author sometimes.
-There has been a lot of complaints over CodeGear’s installer especially for the December Update (and I just cannot install Microsoft SQL Server 2005 Express on my computer).
+There has been a lot of complaints over CodeGear's installer especially for the December Update (and I just cannot install Microsoft SQL Server 2005 Express on my computer).

 Can Inno Setup save CodeGear or Delphi users at last?
 I do not know.
 What I know is that,